 Expected Goals shows the quality of one shot or a teams shots in a game or a player’s over the season..
 Just looking at the number of shots in a game tells you very little because it doesn’t tell you the quality of those shots.
 A team can have 30 shots in a game but they could all be from wide angles with 11 defenders in front of them.
 While another team could take 3 shots from within the six yard box after winning the ball in the final third and playing a throughball and dribbling round the keeper.
 The second team is far more likely to win with these shots.

 - Counter Attack?

 - Free Kick?

 You can add up the expected goals of each team’s shots from a game or a player’s shots over a game or season.
-It can show the ability of finishing from a team/player and can show luck which is a strong factor in football and life that is hard to quantify.
+It can show the performance of each team and if they under or over performed by scoring at a higher or lower rate than expected.

 I hope you understand the theory of xG if you didn’t before.
 Please visit the great site 11tegen11 for more information and better analysis and examples about xG.